Insurance 101: Plain-English Library

 Dental and Vision: Why are they totally separate?

-If you get an eye infection or a broken jaw, standard medical insurance steps in.
-But if you want a routine eye exam for glasses, or a teeth cleaning, your standard health plan will reject it completely.
+If you get an eye infection or a broken jaw in a car accident, your standard medical insurance steps in.
+But if you want a routine eye exam for glasses, or a standard teeth cleaning, your health plan will reject it completely.
+Eyes and teeth are part of your body—so why the split?

-Dental insurance is actually more like a "coupon book" than real insurance.
-Usually, they cap the total benefit at $1,500 a year.
-If you need a $5,000 root canal, they pay $1,500 and you pay the rest.
-It's fantastic for cheap routine cleanings, but terrible for massive disasters.
+Dental insurance operates very differently than medical insurance.
+It acts more like a "coupon book" or a pre-paid maintenance plan than real insurance.
+Usually, dental plans cap their total annual payout at a strict maximum, such as $1,500 a year.
+If you need a $5,000 root canal and crown, the insurance pays $1,500 and you pay the remaining $3,500.
+It is fantastic for making routine cleanings "free," but terrible for massive disasters.

 Stop reading, start solving.